cvc5/ethos/user_manual.md

 ```

 For simplicity, the rule is given only for equalities of the integer sort, although this rule can be generalized.
+The recursive calls in this side condition `mk_trans` accumulate the endpoints of an equality chain and ensure via `alf.requires` that further equalities extend the left hand side of this chain.

 # Including and referencing files

 The ALF checker supports the following commands for file inclusion:
 - `(include <string>)`, which includes the file indicated by the given string.
 The path to the file is taken relative to the directory of the file that includes it.
-- `(reference <string>)`, which similar to `include` includes the file indicated by the given string, and furthermore marks that file as being the *reference input* for the current run of the checker (see below).
+- `(reference <string> <symbol>?)`, which similar to `include` includes the file indicated by the given string, and furthermore marks that file as being the *reference input* for the current run of the checker (see below).
+The optional symbol can refer to a normalization routine (see below).

 ## Validation Proofs via Reference Inputs